Madison, Saskatchewan

-Madison is an unincorporated community in Newcombe Rural Municipality No. 260, Saskatchewan, Canada.
+Madison is an unincorporated community in the Rural Municipality of Newcombe No. 260, Saskatchewan, Canada.
 The community had a population of 10 in 2001.
 It previously held the status of village until February 1, 1998.
-The hamlet is located 20 km west of the Town of Eston on highway 44 along the Canadian National Railway subdivision.
+The hamlet is located 20 km west of the town of Eston on Highway 44 along the Canadian National Railway subdivision.

 History

-Prior to February 1, 1998, Madison was incorporated as a village, and was restructured as a hamlet under the jurisdiction of the Rural municipality of Newcombe that date.
+Prior to February 1, 1998, Madison was incorporated as a village, and was restructured as a hamlet under the jurisdiction of the RM of Newcombe No. 260 that date.